 How to Center DEI in Teaching

-This page provides a list of concrete strategies and examples for how to intentionally enhance Diversity, Equity and Inclusion (DEI) in your teaching.
-These are organized by elements of course design and delivery, illustrating the numerous ways that one can infuse DEI into your courses and teach more inclusively.
+This section provides concrete strategies and examples for how to intentionally enhance Diversity, Equity and Inclusion (DEI) in your teaching.
+These are organized by elements of course design and course delivery, illustrating the numerous ways that one can infuse DEI into your courses and teach more inclusively.
 Each element of course design and delivery contains numerous strategies, broadly applicable across disciplines and course formats.

 How do I use these strategies?